FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/python_udf_in_hive.md

 CREATE DATABASE tmp;
 USE tmp;
 CREATE TABLE foo (id INT, vtype STRING, price FLOAT);
-INSERT INTO table foo VALUES (1, "car", 1000.);
+INSERT INTO TABLE foo VALUES (1, "car", 1000.);
-INSERT INTO table foo VALUES (2, "car", 42.);
+INSERT INTO TABLE foo VALUES (2, "car", 42.);
-INSERT INTO table foo VALUES (3, "car", 10000.);
+INSERT INTO TABLE foo VALUES (3, "car", 10000.);
-INSERT INTO table foo VALUES (4, "car", 69.);
+INSERT INTO TABLE foo VALUES (4, "car", 69.);
-INSERT INTO table foo VALUES (5, "bike", 1426.);
+INSERT INTO TABLE foo VALUES (5, "bike", 1426.);
-INSERT INTO table foo VALUES (6, "bike", 32.);
+INSERT INTO TABLE foo VALUES (6, "bike", 32.);
-INSERT INTO table foo VALUES (7, "bike", 1234.);
+INSERT INTO TABLE foo VALUES (7, "bike", 1234.);
-INSERT INTO table foo VALUES (8, "bike", null);
+INSERT INTO TABLE foo VALUES (8, "bike", null);
 ```
-Note that the last row even contains a null value we need to handle later.
+Note that the last row even contains a null value that we need to handle later.

 ## 2. Creating and uploading a virtual environment